Open Source Big Data Tools

 The spark is an open source fast and general engine for large-scale data processing.
 It supported across platforms.
-It enables you to write applications quickly in Java, Scala, Python, R. It provides the support for group chat, telephony integration, and strong security.
+It enables you to write applications quickly in Java, Scala, Python, R. It provides the support for group chat, Computer telephony integration(CTI),and strong security.
 It can be run on on Hadoop, Mesos, standalone, or in the cloud.
 It provides excellent end user experience.
 It provides the features of tabbed conversations, group chat, in-line spell checking etc

 Apache Storm is an open source distributed computation framework.
 It is written in predominantly in the Clojure programming language.
 It can be used with any programming language.
 It is very simple and easy to reliably process unbounded streams of data, doing in real time processing what Hadoop did for batch processing.
 It is supported across platforms and released under Apache License 2.0.

 H2O is another excellent open source tool for big-data analysis.
 It lunched in Silicon Valley in 2011.
 It is a flexible and speedy solution.
 It enables users to easily apply math and predictive analytic to solve today’s most challenging business problems.
 It allows users to fit hundreds or thousands of potential models as part of discovering patterns in data.
 It supported Linux, Mac OS, and Microsoft Windows operating system.
 It is written in Java, Python and R language.